MultiPhishGuard: An Explainable and Adaptive Multi-Agent LLM System for Phishing Email Detection: MultiPhishGuard

 \subsection{Explanation Simplifier Agent}

-To enhance user understanding and trust in phishing email detection, our framework incorporates an explanation simplifier agent.
-Unlike traditional models that output only binary labels (phishing or legitimate), or systems that pair labels with confidence scores but offer little to no explanation, our system generates clear, user-friendly explanations that summarize why an email was flagged as phishing.
-This feature is particularly valuable for non-expert users, security analysts, and organizations that require interpretable results for decision-making and cybersecurity awareness training.
+To support user understanding and trust in phishing email detection, our framework incorporates an explanation simplifier agent.
+Unlike traditional models that output only binary labels or confidence scores with little explanation, our system generates clear, user-friendly rationales summarizing why an email was flagged as phishing.
+This feature is useful for non-expert users, security analysts, and organizations that require interpretable results for decision-making and cybersecurity awareness training.

-Given that our multi-agent system analyzes email text, URLs, and metadata separately, each agent outputs an independent decision with its own confidence score and technical reasoning.
-However, presenting these raw rationales can be overwhelming for users without cybersecurity expertise.
-To address this, the explanation simplifier agent---illustrated in Figure \ref{fig: explanation simplifier agent prompt}---aggregates the multi-agent outputs, extracts key insights, filters redundant or overly technical details, and synthesizes them into a single, coherent explanation.
+Given that our multi-agent system analyzes email text, URLs, and metadata separately, each agent produces an independent decision with its own confidence score and technical reasoning.
+Presenting these raw rationales directly can be overwhelming for non-expert users.
+To address this, the explanation simplifier agent---illustrated in Figure \ref{fig: explanation simplifier agent prompt}---aggregates the outputs, extracts key insights, and synthesizes them into a single, coherent explanation.

-We carefully designed the Explanation Simplifier prompt to enforce role clarity, factual consistency, and readability.
-The prompt begins with ``\textit{You are an expert in cybersecurity with deep expertise in phishing,}'' following instruction-tuning strategies that improve adherence to role-specific tasks \cite{ouyang2022training}.
-The agent is instructed to ``synthesize detailed technical explanations … into one coherent, plain-language explanation,'' guiding it to unify varied reasoning into a cohesive summary.
-We explicitly require that explanations be ``truthful ... based solely on factual evidence---do not include any fabricated details,'' ensuring factual integrity.
-Directives such as ``avoid technical jargon'' and ``provide clear, concise reasons'' further enhance accessibility.
+The explanation simplifier is prompted to produce concise, plain-language summaries grounded in the agents’ outputs, while avoiding unnecessary technical detail.

-The final explanation produced by the agent: \textbf{(1)} synthesizes multi-agent insights into a single, coherent response; \textbf{(2)} eliminates jargon to improve accessibility for non-technical users; \textbf{(3)} highlights critical phishing indicators, such as suspicious sender details, deceptive language, or malicious links.
+The final explanation produced by the agent: \textbf{(1)} synthesizes multi-agent insights into a single, coherent response; \textbf{(2)} reduces technical jargon to improve accessibility for non-expert users; \textbf{(3)} highlights key phishing indicators, such as suspicious sender details, deceptive language, or malicious links.

-To support users with varying technical backgrounds, we also introduce an Expert Mode, which delivers more detailed, technical explanations---complete with indicators of compromise, email header analysis, and references to threat intelligence frameworks.
-In addition, to validate the usability of our explanation simplifier agent across different user groups, we plan to conduct user experiments involving both non-expert and expert users.
-These evaluations are considered future work and out of scope in this paper.
-We expect that this dual-mode approach will not only foster user trust and cybersecurity awareness across expertise levels but also facilitate both everyday safety decisions and in-depth incident investigations.